Adopt a Strategic ERP Training Process

 Train with a Consultant

 Manuals and book knowledge are no substitute for hands-on training.
-Working with a consultant, who understands the roles within your organization and has experience with your software instance and successful training strategies, will provide a tremendous asset to your company.
+Working with a consultant, who understands the roles within your organization and has extensive software training experience, will help you maximize the value of your ERP investment.
 ERP consultants take the stress out of software.
 Rather than leave training entirely in your hands, pass part of that responsibility off to experts who know what it takes to ensure effective user adoption.

-Strategic training and change management is a must for software success.
-Take it from us—Datix has 20 years of experience in building enterprise software projects for midmarket manufacturers and distributors.
-We earned Epicor Platinum Partner status because of our comprehensive ERP solutions.
-From training to go-live to continuous improvement of your instance, Datix is there to serve as your one-stop shop for your enterprise software needs.
+Strategic training and change management are essential for software success.
+Take it from us—Datix has over 20 years of experience in building enterprise software projects for midmarket manufacturers and distributors.
+We earned Epicor Gold Partner status because of our comprehensive ERP solutions.
+From start to finish, Datix is there to serve as your one-stop shop for your enterprise software needs.

-For more training and ERP tips, reach out to us today!
+For software tips and training, reach out to our ERP experts today!